 Day 3: Lunenburg

-Pick up your rental car and drive 170kms to Lunenberg.
+Pick up your rental car and drive to Lunenburg.
 En route stop at Peggys Cove and Mahone Bay – delightful scenic areas.
-A colourful fishing village, Lunenberg was originally occupied by Germans, hence the name.
+A colourful fishing village, Lunenburg was originally occupied by Germans, hence the name.

 Day 4: Digby

 Depart Lunenburg and drive via the Kejimkujik National Park to Annapolis Basin.
 A wonderful scenic drive, visit the Fort Anne national historic site and the Annapolis Royal Historic Gardens.
 Nearby there is excellent whale watching opportunities.

 Day 6: Fundy National Park

 Leave Digby and board the scenic ferry to New Brunswick.
 This passage is home to many species of whales, seen more frequently than in the rest of Canada.
 Some of the rarest and largest whales in the world come to feed and breed here including the rare Right whale.
 Continue on to Fundy National Park.
 The park covers 206 square kms in area and has steep coastal cliffs and clear streams.
 Hopewell Rocks, shaped like giant vases are covered by the tide each six hours – the largest tidal drop in the world.

 Two nights Shepody

 Depart from Fundy National Park and cross the 13km long New Confederation Bridge over the Northumberland Strait to Prince Edward Island (PEI) with its endless sandy beaches, tiny farms and picturesque country roads.
 PEI’s National Park is 32 sq. miles in total.
 It features a 19th century wooden farmhouse, famous as the inspiration for the classic novel “Anne of Green Gables”.
 Seal watching cruises are available, returning in time to enjoy the evening in tiny Charlottetown, the provincial capital and another maritime centre.